Gnocchi Bolognese Bake Recipe

 Can you make Gnocchi Bolognese Bake without milk?

-Milk adds richness and depth to Bolognese sauce, helps tenderise the meat, and helps remove the acidity from the tomatoes.
-If you prefer not to use it, omit it from the recipe (no substitute is required).
+Milk adds richness and depth to bolognese sauce, tenderises the meat and helps remove the acidity from the tomatoes.
+However, if you prefer not to use it, omit it from the recipe (no substitute is required).

 Can you adjust the cooking time of Gnocchi Bolognese Bake?

-The longer the cooking time, the more intense and flavourful.
-You could leave this on the stovetop for up to 3-4 hours.
-Just make sure you stir it every half an hour and add 1/4 cup of water if the sauce sticks to the base of the pan.
+The longer the cooking time, the more intense and flavourful the dish is.
+You could leave this on the stovetop for up to 3–4 hours.
+Just make sure you stir it every 30 minutes and add 1/4 cup (60 ml) of water if the sauce sticks to the bottom of the pan.

 Can you make Gnocchi Bolognese Bake ahead of time?

-Yes, you can refrigerate Gnocchi Bolognese bake for up to 3 days or freeze for up to 2 months.
+Yes, you can refrigerate Gnocchi Bolognese Bake for up to 3 days in an airtight container or freeze for up to 2 months.
 Thaw completely in the fridge overnight before reheating.
 Reheat in the microwave or on the stove.

 Is Gnocchi Bolognese Bake suitable for leftovers?